autodatadirect/use-async-ops/README.md

-# Async-Ops
+# Use-Async-Ops
-Async-Ops is a library for performing asynchronous service calls in Redux applications.
+Use-Async-Ops is a library for performing asynchronous service calls in React applications using Hooks.
 Async-Ops is made for use with [Redux-Sagas](https://redux-saga.js.org/).

 ## Motivations
 > Why does Async-Ops exist?
 What problem is this library trying to solve?